-4.2.3 Racial backgrounds of guests
+4.2.2 Racial Backgrounds of Guests

-Racial homophily, which can be found in online communities (Wimmer and Lewis, 2010), refers to the tendency of individuals to associate with others who share the same racial background.
-Hence, it is possible that guests on Airbnb might be more likely to seek out hosts with the same racial background.
+Racial homophily refers to the tendency of individuals to associate with others who share the same racial background.
+It can be found in online communities (Wimmer and Lewis, 2010); hence, it is possible that guests on Airbnb might be more likely to seek out hosts with the same racial background.
 If so, the exacerbated disparities faced by racial minorities in conservative ZCTAs might be attributed to the lack of racial minorities living or traveling to those areas.
 To examine this possibility, I further investigate the racial backgrounds of guests.

-While I do not directly observe the identities of all guests, I am able to infer the backgrounds of the guests who left reviews for their stays.
-To link guest backgrounds to the impact of race on listing performance, I reestimate specification (3) using White hosts as the base category on the following subsamples: (a) listings whose textual reviews are all left by White reviewers, (b) listings whose textual reviews are left mainly by White reviewers (> 50%), and (c) listings whose textual reviews are mostly not left by White reviewers (< 50%).
+I do not directly observe the identities of all guests, but I am able to infer the backgrounds of the guests who left reviews for their stays.
+To link guest backgrounds to the impact of race on listing performance, I reestimate specification (3) using White hosts as the base category on the following subsamples: (a) listings whose textual reviews are all left by White reviewers, (b) listings whose textual reviews are left mainly by White reviewers (> 50%), and (c) listings whose textual reviews are mostly left by non-White reviewers (< 50%).
 Table 8 shows minimal differences in the estimates using these subsamples.
 For example, White hosts receive 4% to 5% more bookings when listing in conservative ZCTAs regardless of the racial compositions of guests who left reviews for their stays (columns 4 to 6).
-Therefore, racial homophily is unlikely to be the leading explanation for the previous estimates of racial discrepancies.
+Therefore, racial homophily is unlikely to be the leading explanation for my previous estimates of racial discrepancies.

-4.2.4 Genders of hosts
+4.2.3 Host Gender

-Recent research in organizational theory and social psychology also illuminates the importance of considering the ways in which multiple social categories intersect to shape outcomes (Rosette et al., 2018).
+Recent research in organizational theory and social psychology illuminates the importance of considering the ways in which multiple social categories intersect to shape outcomes (Rosette et al., 2018).
 In this context, host gender can be another facet that might moderate the race effect.
 To investigate the intersectionality of race and gender, I include an interaction term between the host race and host gender in the following specification.